pushyamig/udp/README.md

 We plan to record session information whenever possible.

 ### OpenLRS source identifier
-The `openlrsSourceId` property appended to each of the sample v1p0 events by the openLRS data store in order to identify uniquely each `MediaEvent`.
+The `openlrsSourceId` property appended to each of the sample v1p0 events was provided by the openLRS data store in order to identify uniquely each `MediaEvent`.
 For Caliper v1p1 each `Event` is provisioned with an `id` property.
-The emitting application is responsible for assigning a UUID to each `Event` in the form of a URN using the format `urn:uuid:<UUID>'.
+The emitting application is responsible for assigning a UUID to each `Event` in the form of a URN using the format `urn:uuid:<UUID>`.

 ### Appendix A. Property changes
 Property changes between v1p0 and v1p1 as reflected in the sample Media Profile events are noted in the tables below.
 For a complete list of changes see the Caliper 1.1 specification, [Appendix H. Change Log] (https://github.com/IMSGlobal/caliper-spec/blob/master/caliper-spec.md#appendix-h-change-log).